tytydraco/yessleep/out/God_save_me.md

 At around 7:00-ish, I popped by the abandoned house.
 I couldn’t be sure of the exact time since I’d left my phone back at the kitchen and well…I was way too embarrassed to go back.
 I succumbed to the idea that my phone has probably been sold by now, for alarmingly cheap rates.

-I walked into the library at around 8:30, the starting time for my shift.
+I walked into the library at around 8:30, half an hour or so before the starting time for my shift.
 I smiled at Mr. Cohen, who waved me over.

 “Now then, did’ya read through the email?”
 He was seated behind the main desk, an angel’s trumpet shaped lamp, the red register he’d mentioned, and polished mahogany staring back at me.
 I grabbed a pad of sticky notes and quickly scribbled down my response.